Czino/ring-of-fire-sharing/README.md

 ## Run script as a service

-Use the following command to install the script as a service
+Use the following command to install the script as a service (you'll need root access)

 `./install.sh`

+or directly with root privileges

+`sudo bash ./install.sh`

 The script will now keep running 24/7 and automatically start when your node reboots